 - Aaron Rice: Buckley Award, 2019.
 National award in recognition of above-and-beyond service to the American conservative movement.

-- SPN Communications Excellence Award: Driving The Media Narrative for our work on police reform.
+- Nominated for the SPN Communications Excellence Award: Driving The Media Narrative for our work on police reform.

-- SPN Communications Excellence Award: Expanding Your Audience for our work on saving goat milk sales.
+- Nominated for the SPN Communications Excellence Award: Expanding Your Audience for our work on saving goat milk sales.

 About the Opening